JmirY/barrier_usb_gate/README.md

 ## How to Build
 1. Install Microsoft Visual Studio
 Program uses Windows API (winsock2).
-So it would be a convinient way to use msvc as builder.
+So it would be much convinient for you to use msvc as builder.
 Visual Studio 2019 is recommended.
 2. Open solution file (_barrier_usb_gate.sln_) then __BUILD__
 Build output directory will be seen at root directory.
-Directory's name gonna be DEBUG or RELEASE upon your build setting.

 ## How to Use
 1. Run barrier server and client